paprikanotfound/split-screen-launcher/README.md

 # Split Screen Launcher

-Create app shortcuts on the home screen to launch two apps directly in split screen mode.
+Create app shortcuts on the homescreen to launch two apps directly in split screen mode.
 The app uses the Android Accessibility API to trigger the split screen mode.

 ### Download